artemshut/ruby_test/README.md

 rspec
 ```

-### Additionally you can run rubocop and reek using
+### Additionally you can run code quality tools using

 ```bash
 rubocop